csound/manual/docs/opcodes/tvconv.md

 # tvconv
 A time-varying convolution (FIR filter) opcode.

-An opcode that takes two incoming signals and interprets one of them as the coefficients of linear time-variable finite impulse response filter.
-This is implemented via direct convolution (for partition sizes of 1 sample) or DFT-based partitioned convolution.
-The signals can be 'frozen' (i.e. the filter coefficients are kept the same) at any point in time, at a-rate or k-rate.
+_tvconv_ uses two audio signals as the input and coefficients of a time-varying FIR filter.
+It uses direct convolution or FFT-based partitioned convolution.
+Either input can be frozen at audio or control rate.

 ## Syntax
 === "Modern"